“Exercise intensity is simply the amount of contraction that you generate in the working muscle per unit of time.

 And this is true regardless of your diet, your hormone levels and balances, your genetics, how much high-quality sleep you get, how much stress you’re under, and other lifestyle factors that also play a significant role in the complete anabolic process.

-best friend dating the girl i love The Rule of Progressive Intensity
+The Rule of Progressive Intensity

 Where the Experts Got it Wrong on Exercise Intensity and Muscle Growth Stimulation